-Explore New Zealand's highest peak and New Zealand's only castle.
+Experience New Zealand's highest peak and explore the only castle in the country.

 The South Island has some of the purest natural landscapes you’ll ever experience.
 Make sure you add these experiences to your trip around the South Island.